napo/geospatial_course_unitn/docs/_lessons/02_Spatial_relationships_and_operations.md

 ```
 ... but you can obtain some mistakes due a SSL error

-so you can solve in this way with the following code following this [thread on stackoverflow](https://stackoverflow.com/questions/38015537/python-requests-exceptions-sslerror-dh-key-too-small)
+you can solve in this way with the following code following this [thread on stackoverflow](https://stackoverflow.com/questions/38015537/python-requests-exceptions-sslerror-dh-key-too-small)

 ```python
 requests.packages.urllib3.util.ssl_.DEFAULT_CIPHERS += 'HIGH:!DH:!aNULL'